AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/egnyte-modules.md

 ### Lock a File

-This action module `locks a file`.
+This action module locks a file.

 You specify the file and the lock options.

-The module returns the ID of the  `file` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  file and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 <table cellspacing="15">
  <col>